Many students find that the personal statement is the most difficult part of the application process.

 However, we won't edit, proofread, correct grammar or spelling errors, rewrite, or restructure your statement.
 It's very important for applicants to express themselves in their own words, especially because the personal statement is intended as a writing sample reflecting your ability.
 Ours is not a proofreading service but one intended to help students clarify and convey ideas effectively.

 If you'd like us to review your personal statement, we ask that you make an appointment and then email your statement to the advisor with whom you're meeting at least 2 business days (Monday-Friday) prior to the appointment so that she is prepared to discuss it with you.

-Because we can only review your essay once, you will want your essay to be fairly complete before getting our feedback.
-We recommend that you meet with the Writer’s Workshop and/or have other trusted writers review your essay and provide feedback.
+Because we can only review your essay twice, you will want your essay to be fairly complete before getting our feedback.
+We recommend that you meet with the Writer’s Workshop and/or have other trusted writers review your essay and provide feedback prior to your appointment.

 If you are struggling to get started, we suggest attending one of the personal statement workshops offered every semester, or review the personal statement materials we've posted on our Compass page for some guidance.